ChamiLamelas/moss-wrapper/README.md

 * [Chami Lamelas](https://sites.google.com/brandeis.edu/chamilamelas) -- Developer

 ## Acknowledgements
 * [Matt Russell](https://www.linkedin.com/in/matthew-russell-152a4414/) -- I took the idea of allowing users to specify their own match formatting, submission filtering as functions in a Python file based on what Matt does with `canonicalizers.py` in his [CS 15 autograder](https://gitlab.cs.tufts.edu/mrussell/gradescope-autograder).
+I also used his approach of loading TOML files into Python dataclasses.

 ## Changelog

+### 3.22.2024
+* Clean up configuration by loading TOML into a dataclass instead of a dictionary and then separately handling defaults.
+* Files that are collected to upload are now also checked to be text based on magic number in addition to extension to avoid the `X.java` bug.
+* Magic number check is done to identify any source files that may be disguised (e.g. `x.cpp -> x`).
+This is done via the user supplying a conservative list of strings `source_file_types`.
+Any file with a type that contains at least one of those strings will be included regardless of the extension.
+* Added more configuration options to enable more widespread use:
+  * MOSS `-m` and `-n` options can be set.
+  * MOSS language option can be set.
+  * File types for submission (see above).
+  * If above not specified, extensions.
+  * Required groups can now be specified.
+* Minor improvements to error reporting.
+* Additional minor code refactoring.
+* Bring demo up to date with previous changes

 ### 3.21.2024
 * Moved from [GitLab](https://gitlab.cs.tufts.edu/slamel01/comp15-moss) to [GitHub](https://github.com/ChamiLamelas/moss-wrapper).